nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/day-to-day/deployment.md

 All Nuxeo Cloud Deployments require a JIRA Support Ticket (SUPNXP) to be created with a ticket type of “Nuxeo Cloud Deployment” that provides the following information:

-- Name and Link to the correct version of the Marketplace Package.
+- Name and Link to the correct version of the Marketplace Package, including any configuration templates
 - Required 3rd Party Services or SSO services (e.g. FFMPEG, ImageMagick, Okta, etc.).
 - Nuxeo Conf Updates corresponding to packages or 3rd party services.
 - The Date and Time of the deployment including time zone, which can be done outside of established maintenance windows.